h5md/h5md/draft.rst

 ``step``
     A dataset with dimensions ``[variable]`` that contains the time steps at which the corresponding data were sampled.
-It is of integer data type to allow exact temporal matching of data from one data group to another within the same file.
+It is of integer data type to allow exact temporal matching of data from one data group to another.

 ``time``
     A dataset that is the same as the ``step`` dataset, except it is